bluesoft/bluesoft-stream-processor/README.md

 ```

-The group by instruction will collect and clear the pipe at every change.
+The group by instruction will collect all data and clear the pipe at every change.
 ```java
 public class GroupBy extends TypedInstruction<T> {